cyanching/cyanching.github.io/_pages/about.md

 Hobbies
 ------

-As a child, I practised gymnastics, learnt to play the piano, and won awards in art and creative writing competitions.
-I published writing pieces and obtained an official line art skill qualification.
+As a child, I practised gymnastics, learnt to play the piano, won awards in art and creative writing competitions.
+I also published writing pieces and obtained an official line art skill qualification.
 As a teen, my interests completely shifted to sciences.
 Instead, I won awards in Olympiad maths, innovative physics, and academic debate competitions.

 Nowadays, since my work happens to be my major hobby, I am taking it easy.
 I enjoy going around on my goofy kickscooter, taking care of my pet lizard and his live food, struggling to play the majestic [otamatone](https://www.youtube.com/watch?v=_I7nCZVky40) well (one day), doing [amateur landscape photography](https://www.instagram.com/cyansingjikching/?hl=en) when I travel and/or hike, going urban exploring, bouldering, and playing [DnD or games alike](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) with friends, I dungeon master.